neonicX-Tech/Classification-With-SVM/README.md

 2. Clone the Project:
   Use the following command to clone the project repository from GitHub:

-  `git clone https://github.com/neonicX-Tech/Recognet-With-SVM.git -b ski-learn`
+  `git clone https://github.com/neonicX-Tech/Recognet-With-SVM.git -b svm-scikit-learn`

 3. Set Up Development Environment:
   Activate a virtual environment to isolate project dependencies.
 Here's how to do it: